Ramona and Her Father: Awards and nominations

+Adaptation

+In 1978, the same year the book became a Newbery Honor Book, Random House recorded a dramatization of the book.
+Narrated by John Stratton, the dramatization featured Sarah Jessica Parker as Ramona, Keith Charles as Father, Karen Dahle as Mother, Kathy Gene as Beezus, Gian Carlo as Howie, Eleanor Phelps as Mrs. Swink and Denise Moses as a girl in the Christmas pageant.

 Editions

 Audio Formats: Ramona and Her Father is available in cassette, CD and eAudiobook from Random House/Listening Library.

 Print/English: The first edition of the book was illustrated by Alan Tiegreen, the current edition by Tracy Dockray.
 Large print books are published ABC-CLIO, 1988, and e-Books by Palatine, IL: Novel Units, 1992;

 Print/Worldwide: As of 2010, 121 editions of Ramona and Her Father had been published in 11 languages.